joelong01/Bash-Wizard-UAP/README.md

 Each Parameter has the following fields

 - Long Name: the name of the parameter that is passed to the script with "--".
 This typically means something to the human using the script, like "long-parameter".
+Do not put the "--" in this field.
 - Short Name: the name of the parameter that is passed to the script with "-".
 This is typically one letter, like "l"
 - Variable Name: the name the script will use as its variable.
 As such it must follow the Bash variable naming convention.
 - Default: the value the variable is set to when it is declared.
 NOTE:  if a default is set, it cannot be a Required Parameter (because it's value is never empty)
-- Description: used in the Usage() API to tell the user what this parameter is for
+- Description: used in the Usage() function to tell the user what this parameter is for
 - Value If Set: used when parsing the input.
 If the value is passed in from the command line, this should be set to $2.
 - Requires Input String:  if Checked, then Value If Set must be $2.
 If not checked, then Value if set **cannot** be $2.
 Bash Wizard enforces this rule.
 - Required Parameter: if Checked, the generated script will call the Usage() function and exit if the parameter's value is empty (e.g if [[ -z $myVar ]]